Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 First, you need to install and activate FunnelKit Automations.
 Please note that FunnelKit has free (lite) and premium versions.

+We will need both versions for this guide.
 Refer to this installation guide to install and activate FunnelKit Automations on your website.

 Navigate to FunnelKit Automations ⇒ Emails and click on the ‘Transactional Emails’ section.